-- Why do you want to work in home health?
+Why do you want to work in home health/post-acute care?

 Being a caregiver is a notoriously high-stress job.
 It challenges people’s emotions, as well as their physical stamina.
-You’ll want to know what they see as the reward to putting in the hard work – and whether you’re in a position to meet their expectations when it comes to career development opportunities, compensation, healthcare and other benefits.
+You’ll want to know what they see as the reward for putting in the hard work and that they’re willing to deliver the quality of care that your agency is known for.
+Additionally, this CNA interview question allows you to determine if you’re in a position to meet their expectations when it comes to career development opportunities, compensation, healthcare, and other benefits.

-- Why do you want to work for our agency?
+Why do you want to work for our organization?

-Following up on their reasons for entering the home health field, you want to know that an applicant is truly interested in working at your agency.
-You can use this question to differentiate between candidates who mass applied to open positions and, conversely, those who have researched your agency and are truly passionate about your mission.
+Following up on their reasons for entering the healthcare field, you want to know that an applicant is truly interested in working at your agency or facility.
+You can use this question to differentiate between candidates who have mass applied to open positions and, conversely, those who have researched your company and are truly passionate about your mission.

 The context for a career move can reveal a lot about the candidate.
-It will provide a better understanding of whether the candidate left his or her last job due to a cultural mismatch, a move, compensation and benefits issues or poor management.
-This question will help you gain key insight into the candidate early on in the process.
+It will provide a better understanding of whether the candidate left his or her last job due to a cultural mismatch, a move, compensation and benefits issues, or poor management.
+This CNA interview question will help you gain key insight into the candidate early on in the process.

 Asking this will help you get a sense of the candidate’s ability to grow professionally.
-You can quickly figure out if he or she is a problem-solver, or gets hung up on past problems.
+You can use CNA interview questions like this to quickly figure out if he or she is a problem-solver, or gets hung up on past problems.

 Beyond interest in the industry, this question will help you understand what motivates a CNA to come to work every day.
 Use this information to determine which patients they’d match up with best and the type of work they’re best suited to perform.
-Ultimately, this information can help you guide career development within your agency.
+Ultimately, their answer to CNA interview questions like this one can help you guide career development within your organization.